 IGR requires initial conditions that are smooth on the scale $\sqrt{\alpha}$.
 Sharp initial data must be preprocessed with a smoothing step, as done in several test cases here, but this has no physical consequence since IGR solutions converge to the correct entropy solution as $\alpha \to 0$.
 This is a practical consideration when setting up a simulation.

 The comparisons in this work also show that WENO5/HLLC can match or outperform IGR in certain regimes.
 In the 2D Riemann test, WENO5/HLLC reproduces the reference solution most closely overall, and in the Taylor--Green vortex, the performance gap between IGR and WENO5/HLLC narrows at higher resolutions.
 IGR's advantages are most pronounced when paired with a more dissipative (and cheaper) Riemann solver such as Lax--Friedrichs, or when fine-scale features must be preserved alongside shocks.
-In this work, we use IGR with linear numerical methods; these methods are typically combined with WENO, and their widespread use makes them an attractive point of comparison.
+In this work, we use combine IGR with the linear Lax-Friedrichs numerical Riemann solver and the linear fifth-order reconstruction obtained by WENO5 in smooth regions.
 However, we emphasize that the use of IGR is mostly agnostic to the choice of numerical method.
 We believe that the combination of IGR with more accurate high-order discretizations, such as minimally dispersive methods developed for turbulence simulation \cite{lele1992compact}, holds great promise that we aim to explore in future work.